siddhu225/Stock-market-dataSave/README.md

 ### Things done in this application:
 ```
 1). getting the Data from https://www.kaggle.com/jacksoncrow/stock-market-dataset
-2). created a mongoose model and inserting 8000 entries in db in less than 1 second in three different ways.
+2). created a mongoose model and inserting over 24k entries in db in three different ways.
+3).
+Implemented bulk insert in three different ways.
 ```

 ## Project setup